gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/removing-integration-or-repository-configuration-gij-cloud.md

 &nbsp;

-## Disconnecting an integration or repository
+## Disconnecting an Integration or Repository

-On the Manage integrations page, click on **Actions** for the selected integration or repository then **Disconnect integration**.
+On the Manage integrations page, click **Actions** for the selected integration or repository, then select **Disconnect integration**.

 <img src='/wp-content/uploads/gij-gitcloud-actions-disconnect-integration.png' style='margin: 25px 0 35px 0' />

-The Disconnect integration confirmation dialog is displayed.
+The Disconnect integration confirmation dialog appears.

 <img src='/wp-content/uploads/gij-gitcloud-actions-disconnect-integration-dlg-prompt.png' style='display:block;max-width:100%;margin:25px auto 35px auto' />

 Click **Disconnect integration** to remove the repository.
-All associated repositories under this integration will be removed from Git Integration for Jira Cloud app.
+All associated repositories under this integration are removed from Git Integration for Jira Cloud.

 Click **Cancel** to abort this process.